This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 This healthy tuna salad holds a special place in my heart.
-My favorite grocery store ever is Mother’s Market.
-They make the best tuna salad ever!
-I decided to make my version of this tuna salad so I could have it all the time.
+My favorite grocery store, Mother’s Market, makes the best tuna salad, and I wanted to recreate it at home so I could enjoy it anytime.
+I love that it’s loaded with vegetables and fresh herbs, making it vibrant, flavorful, and delicious.

-- Easy To Make: This tuna salad is easy to make.
+- Easy to Make: This tuna salad is easy to make in about 10 minutes.
 Just prep the ingredients, add them to a bowl, mix, and serve!

-- Flavorful: This healthy tuna salad is bursting with flavor from the fresh vegetables, herbs, and seasonings.
+- Flavorful: This healthy tuna salad is bursting with flavor from the fresh veggies, herbs, and seasonings.
 Also, the red wine vinegar and lemon juice brighten the flavors.

 - Meal Prep: It is great for meal prep!
 We love having this tuna salad ready to go and stored in the refrigerator for a quick and delicious meal throughout the week.

-- Healthy: This tuna salad is lightened up and made with healthy ingredients.
+- Healthy: This tuna salad is lightened up and made with wholesome ingredients.
 Also, it is naturally gluten-free and dairy-free!

 - No Mayo: There is no mayonnaise or oil in this tuna salad!

-- Celery: Chopped celery adds a crunchy texture to this salad.
+- Celery: Chopped celery adds crunch to this salad.

 - Carrots: Use shredded carrots or grate whole carrots.